mholt/PapaParse/README.md

 The Parser function
 -------------------

-Inside this jQuery plugin is a `Parser` function that actually performs the parsing of delimited text.
+Inside this jQuery plugin is a `Parser` function that performs the parsing of delimited text.
 It does not depend upon jQuery.
-This plugin uses jQuery to attach to `<input type="file">` elements and to make it more convenient to activate the parsing mechanism.
+This plugin uses jQuery to attach to `<input type="file">` elements and to make it more convenient to activate and use the parsing mechanism.